nvmax/FluxComfyDiscordbot/readme.md

   * Updated setup tool with folder validation specify your base directory of Comfyui Example: C:/Comfyui_windows_portable/ComfyUI should contain the comfyui launcher in it.
   * Updated code for Lora_monitor resolves issues with timing of updating lora list with in the bot, better verification of update status.

-  * 11/9/2024
-  * Now Supports Docker - refer to "Setting up the Discord Bot" for more details
-  * Fixed issue with lora "confirm selection" button not updating the amount of loras selected.
-  * Loras are now monitored and when a new one is detected it will be added to the list of loras on the bot, no need to restart the bot(does not apply to Docker ran installation).
-  * Lora list now supports more than 25 loras, theoritically it can support north of 600 loras.
-  * Lora editor
-    * Added active and inactive status, you can now select what ones you want to show with out having to delete them.
-    * Added Jump 5 space buttons, will move the selected lora up or down 5 spaces
-    * Added reset lora this will wipe out all loras(destructive) does not delete your loras in your folder.
-    * Added Huggingface support, you can now download loras from huggingface.

 ## Table of Contents
 1. [Prerequisite](#prerequisite)